 An estimated 3.6 million teens and young adults today are reported to be vaping.
 While manufacturers claim e-cigs are less harmful, recent research shows that e-cigarettes have several health risks, particularly for kids, teens, and young adults.
 These discoveries have led to several tort litigations against e-cig manufacturers.

 JUUL Labs Inc. is one such e-cig company that is currently facing several lawsuits for using shady advertising practices to make its product appealing to the youth.
 This would be an example of a product liability claim.
-Our Dallas product liability lawyers know that injuries from a defective product can range from bruises, or burns to fractures, concussions, serious brain injury, paralysis and even wrongful death.
+Our Dallas, Texas product liability lawyers know that injuries from a defective product can range from bruises, or burns to fractures, concussions, serious brain injury, paralysis and even wrongful death.

 Under the Spotlight: Tort Lawsuit Against JUUL Labs